Sir George Grey, 1st Baronet: Admiralty Commissioner

 From 1804 to 1806, Captain Grey was Commissioner of Sheerness Dockyard.
 During his time there, on 23 December 1805 his official yacht, the Chatham, was used to transfer Horatio Nelson's coffin with his flag flown at half mast, from HMS Victory to Greenwich Hospital.
 There his body lay in state until 8 January 1806 before being moved by state barge to Whitehall and the Admiralty for a state funeral.

 In 1806, George Grey was appointed Commissioner at Portsmouth Dockyard.
 Besides overseeing the changing face of the Navy and the Dockyard being instigated by the Lord of the Admiralty, Earl St Vincent, Sir George had an important administrative role to play.
 Some of his correspondence with the Navy Board from 1807 to 1827 is still kept by National Archives relating to the workers, maintenance and general operation of the dockyard, including major accidents.
 He also wrote to the Board on behalf of offenders who faced deportation or death for their crimes.

 In 1807, the mayor of Portsmouth John Carter, together with the aldermen, Town Clerk and Coroner, arrived at the Dockyard gates to assert the right of judicial process over the whole dockyard.
 George Grey refused them entry until he had assurances that they were not claiming jurisdiction over the soil of the dockyard.

 He became President of the Portsmouth Dock Yard Bible Association in 1817 and was an active supporter, with his wife, of Missions to Seafarers.
 His wife, Mary Whitbread, took an active role in looking after the dockyard workers' families, sick seamen and seafarer's orphans.
 She was the first woman to have been recorded as actively supporting seamen's missions by supplying scriptures and other religious reading materials to officers and instructing them to read to the men or distribute material to crews at sea.
 She did this for over 20 years.

-In 1814 during a royal visit instigated by the Prince Regent (later King George IV), Emperor Alexander I of Russia, Catherine, Grand Duchess of Oldenburg, the Earl of Yarmouth, and Russian Ambassado Count Lieven stayed at the Commissioner's residence in Portsmouth Dockyard.Allen.
-Lake.
-History of Portsmouth 1817 On 29 July he was created a Knight Commander of the Bath.
+In 1814 during a royal visit instigated by the Prince Regent (later King George IV), Emperor Alexander I of Russia, Catherine, Grand Duchess of Oldenburg, the Earl of Yarmouth, and Russian Ambassador Count Lieven stayed at the Commissioner's residence in Portsmouth Dockyard.
+On 29 July he was created a Knight Commander of the Bath.

 Sir George maintained his close friendship with Admiral John Jervis until his death in 1823.

-In addition to his work as Commissioner of the Dockyard he was also Marshal of the Vice-Admiralty Court at Barbados; an Alderman of Portsmouth and Vice President of the Naval and Military Bible Society.
+In addition to his work as Commissioner of the Dockyard he was also Marshal of the Vice-Admiralty Court at Barbados, an Alderman of Portsmouth and Vice President of the Naval and Military Bible Society.